 You can also freeze asparagus.
 Bring a pan of water to a boil.
 In the meantime, you clean the asparagus.
 Blanch the asparagus in the boiling water for two minutes and rinse immediately with cold water.
 Put them in a freezer bag and keep them in the freezer for up to one month.

-How do you clean asparagus?
+How do you clean white asparagus easily?

 Before you start, put the asparagus in a bowl of cold water for an hour.
 This way you can peel them better.
 Cut off about ¾ inch (two cm) at the bottom or use the break method as described above.